 Hybrid cloud environments offer users a lot of choice and flexibility.
-You can keep sensitive or critical data off of the public cloud while still taking advantage of the cloud for data that doesn’t have the same kinds of risk associated with it.
+You can keep critical or sensitive information off the public cloud while still taking advantage of cloud providers for data that doesn’t have the same kinds of risk associated with it.
 Here are some of the challenges of hybrid cloud security, and the tools you need to solve them.

 You probably don’t keep your savings under your mattress.
 Most people keep their money in a trusted environment (the bank) and use separate methods to authorize and authenticate payments.
 API security is similar.
 You need a trusted environment with policies for authentication and authorization.

 API security best practices include the use of tokens, encryption and signatures, quotas and throttling, and an API gateway.
 Most importantly, though, API security relies on good API management.

 Malware, short for malicious software, is any software that acts against the interest of the user.
 From ransomware to adware to botnets, malware is responsible for destroying data, violating people's privacy, and causing countless hours of lost productivity.
 Malware—sometimes delivered via phishing scams—can affect not only the infected computer, laptop or device but potentially any other device the infected device can communicate with.
 Malware attacks are a severe threat, but effective IT security can reduce your organization’s vulnerabilities and exposure to cyberattacks.

 Kubernetes (also known as k8s or "kube") is an open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.
 IT security teams need to understand Kubernetes and cloud-native technologies sufficiently to establish effective preventative measures and risk management.